Cockpit Theatre, Marylebone: Youth work

-Since its inception, as the Cockpit Arts Workshop, the Cockpit has been used as a venue for working with young people.
+Since its inception, apart from the Soho residency, the Cockpit has been used as a venue for working with young people.
 The Cockpit Theatre Theatre in Education (TIE) company, started as a pilot project in March 1971 and was the first TIE company to exist within a Local Education Authority.
 By 1976 it employed six actor-teachers, a director and a stage manager and mostly presented TIE productions at the theatre, and sometimes in secondary schools.
 An Opera in Education company also ran from the Cockpit Theatre presenting workshops linked to English National Opera productions which students later attended free of charge.
 Both companies closed when the Greater London Council was abolished in 1986.